mmiscool/BREP/README.md

   - Zoom to Fit: pans and zooms using ArcballControls to frame all visible geometry without changing orientation.
   - Wireframe: toggles mesh wireframe rendering for a quick inspection.
   - About: opens the third‑party license report.
-  - Export STL: downloads an ASCII STL of the current part(s).
-If multiple solids are present, you can export each individually.
-If you have solids selected, only the selected ones are exported.
+  - Import…: opens a file picker for 3MF (with optional embedded history) or BREP JSON.
+  - Export…: opens a dialog to export as 3MF, STL, or BREP JSON.
   - Selection Filter: now lives in the toolbar (right side) for quick changes; Esc clears selection.

 ## Importing Models (STL and 3MF)

 Use the “STL Import” feature in the history panel.
 It now supports both STL and 3MF:

+Alternatively, use the top‑toolbar “Import…” button to open 3MF (with or without embedded history) or BREP JSON.
+For STL files, add an “STL Import” feature to the history.

 - STL: ASCII or binary.
 Parsed with `three/examples/jsm/loaders/STLLoader.js`.
 - 3MF: ZIP-based format.
 Parsed with `three/examples/jsm/loaders/3MFLoader.js` and merged.